Marketmind: What if transitory is not so transitory after all?

 Key developments that should provide more direction to markets on Friday:

-- Ericsson (ERICb.ST) Q2 earnings below market estimates; Burberry reports "excellent start" to its new year, with full-price sales accelerating; Puma raises 2021 outlook read more nASN001G8Y]
+- Ericsson Q2 earnings below market estimates; Burberry reports “excellent start” to its new year, with full-price sales accelerating; Puma raises 2021 outlook nASN001G8Y]

 - German car registrations